CatLabInteractive/dolumar/README.md

 * Navigate to /setup.php

 ## Set up SMTP server
-You need to set SMTP credentials in order to get the email validation working:
+You need to set SMTP credentials in order to get the email validation working.
+Following instructions will get it up and running with mandrill, but you can use any SMTP server.

 In heroku, set:
 * EMAIL_SMTP_SERVER: smtp.mandrillapp.com
 * EMAIL_SMTP_SECURE: tls